RedMadness/vega-ui/README.md

 ```

 ### aside-left-width
 Width of left asides.
 You can pass a string with valid css value.
-Default value is 'unset'.
+Default value is '350px'.

 Example
 ```vue